KimPlayz4LK/ArduinoSerialKeyboard/README.md

 To proof that this is not a virus if you are worrying, you can check out the screen shot.
 (https://github.com/KimPlayz4LK/ArduinoSerialKeyboard/blob/master/Screenshot%202020-12-24%20220538.png)

+I also have recorded a video for the proof: https://github.com/KimPlayz4LK/ArduinoSerialKeyboard/blob/master/2020-12-24%2022-11-29.mp4